ARICOMA-D365BC/AC-IB-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/fixed-asesst.md

 ms.workload: na
 ms.search.keywords: Czech, finance, CZ, Fixed assest ms.date: 15/05/2019
-ms.author:
+ms.author: v-pejano
 ---

 # Fixed assets

-## FIXED ASSETS TAX DEPRECIATION
+## Fixed assets tax depreciation
 The Fixed Assets Tax Depreciation feature calculates and posts tax depreciation in compliance with the Income Tax Act (Law 586/1992 §26 - §33).
 This feature has a special setup for tax depreciation groups to enable entering rates and coefficients for new depreciation methods with Fixed Assets Tax Depreciation.

 Each long-term tangible Fixed Asset belongs to a depreciation group.
 These groups determine minimal depreciation periods and parameters used for calculating depreciation.